Books can be found in these locations:

 These items help to prepare students to take the USMLE, COMLEX, and medical specialty examinations.
 Most are in outline or question/answer format.
 The collection is located on Level 2 behind the Service Desk.
 Please request items there by call number; staff members can assist you as needed.
 To find items in this category, search the Library Catalog .

 Contains theses, dissertations, problems-in-lieu of thesis, and projects authored by UNTHSC students.
 Circulating print copies are located on Level 3; the call numbers begin with W 4, W 4.5, or W 4.8.
 We also preserve an archival copy of all theses and dissertations in the Library's Special Collections.
 Beginning with 2008, all theses and dissertations are available online.
 To find items in this category, search or browse the UNTHSC Scholarly Repository or search the Library Catalog .

 The Scholarly Repository preserves and provides online access to works created by UNTHSC faculty, staff, and students.
 These are in a variety of formats, including theses and dissertations, conference posters and papers, university publications, and continuing education programs.
 The Scholarly Repository also contains historical books and journals in the fields of osteopathic medicine and forensics.
 It is indexed by major search engines, providing global access for researchers and enhancing the visibility of our campus.
 To find items in this category, search or browse the UNTHSC Scholarly Repository .

-Located at the main entrance to the Library, this collection contains popular fiction, mainly in paperback format.
+Located at the main entrance to the Library, this collection contains mainly popular fiction.
 It is not cataloged.
 Check-out is on the honor system of "take one, leave one."